 High blood pressure puts a strain on arteries and blood vessels throughout your entire body, including those in your brain.
 The continued stress could either cause the vessels to clog, or weaken.
 If this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain, which results in a stroke.

 Having high blood pressure will greatly increase your risk of heart attack.
 Since high blood pressure makes your heart work harder, and increases the overall strain on your heart, you increase your risk of chest pains, breathlessness, and even heart attack.

 Seeking Treatment for Alcohol Abuse

 In order to safely lower your blood pressure to a healthy range it’s important to decrease the total amount and frequency at which you consume alcohol.
-If you’re a heavy drinker you can cut back to more moderate levels of drinking over a sustained period of time.
+If you’re a heavy drinker consider cutting back to more moderate levels of drinking over a sustained period of time.
 Immediately stopping alcohol consumption can be incredibly dangerous if you’re a heavy drinker.

 If you’re trying to treat alcoholism in yourself or a loved one it’s always a good idea to seek out the support of an alcohol treatment center with experienced medical staff.
 This will help to ease the transition and make your path to sobriety much more tolerable.
-If you or a loved one has made the decision to stop drinking once and for all, then reach out to our team today.
+If you or a loved one has made the decision to stop drinking, then reach out to our team today.

 “Alcohol and Blood Pressure” AHA, 14 Aug 2014.
 Web.
 10 Feb 2016.